kurund/goonj/docs/installation.md

    ```sh
    wp rewrite structure '/%postname%/'
    ```
+# Create a Virtual Host
+1. For Windows
+   Create a Virtual host for your project.
+The virtual host should point to /path_to_project_directory/public : The virtual host should point to /path_to_project_directory/public
+      1. WAMP: If you prefer using WAMP, you can set up virtual host by following steps mentioned on this [link]{https://stackoverflow.com/questions/22217386/how-to-setup-virtual-host-using-wamp-server-properly}.
+      2. XAMPP: If you prefer using XAMPP, you can set up virtual host by following steps mentioned on this [link]{https://github.com/ColoredCow/resources/blob/master/virtualhost/WINDOWS.md}.

+2. For macOS
    1. Create a virtual host
    ```sh
    valet link goonj
    ```

-1. Secure the virtual host
+   2. Secure the virtual host
    ```sh
    valet secure goonj
    ```